tthanh183/java-backend/2-java-advanced/_03_JDBC/04_Statement.md

 ### Statement

-The Statement interface in Java provides methods for executing SQL queries against a database.
-The Statement interface is a factory for ResultSet, meaning it provides methods to create ResultSet objects.
+The `Statement` interface in Java provides methods for executing SQL queries against a database.
+The `Statement` interface is a factory for `ResultSet`, meaning it provides methods to create `ResultSet` objects.

-Some important methods of the Statement interface are:
+Some important methods of the `Statement` interface are:

 | Method          | Description                                                                                     |
 |-----------------|-------------------------------------------------------------------------------------------------|